IainStevenson/docker.multi.service.reverse.proxy/readme.md

 To document the research and development needed to produce and configure the following;

-A secured docker composed orchestration of a small set of micro services running on Linux containers and featuring;
+A secured `docker-compose`'d orchestration of a small set of micro services running on Linux containers featuring;

-* A secure Reverse Proxy (NGINX) fronting all services.
+* A secure Reverse Proxy (NGINX) guarding all other services.
-* A secure store front-end Web site
+* A secure `store` front-end Web site
-* A secure support front-end Web site
+* A secure `support` front-end Web site
 * A common security domain and single sign on front-end Web site and service
 	* (using Identity Server 4) allowing social identities and role based access
-* A secure front-end/back-end API service
+* A secure front-end/back-end `API` service
 	* WebApi with REST methods
 * A secure back-end common persistence server
-	* using MongoDB with a common database and separate collections for each service
+	* using `MongoDB` with a common database and separate collections for each service
 	* its not a hard reconfigure to keep separate databases
 	* Data at rest is not yet encrypted